aaronnuu/react-forms/README.md

 ## Caveats

-_In certain circumstances (where the individual field validation is synchronous and the outer form validation is asynchronous) then the resolved error will override the synchronous error, but only when the form is submitted._
+When submitting the form both the field level validators and the form level validators will be run, with the form level errors only being applied if the field level error returns a falsey value

 ## Authors